 “When will my baby roll over?”
 Most parents have thought this at one time or another—especially when you see other, younger babies already doing so.

-While it may feel like a competition, or even a concern if your kid isn’t “getting it,” it’s not an exact science as to when it will happen.
+While development may feel like a competition, or even a concern if your kid isn’t “getting it,” it’s not an exact science as to when it will happen.

 The reason is because rolling over is a gradually learned skill that builds for a long time before the baby actually rolls over.
 There’s also the difference between rolling from front to back and back to front (which take different skills and muscles).